Against all Odds: The Black Experience - Studies in Resiliency, Ancient Egypt to Enslavement

 The work of this course continues in Winter.
 Enrollment in Fall Quarter is not dependent on being enrolled Winter Quarter.
 Enrollment in Winter Quarter is not dependent on being enrolled Fall Quarter.

-Comparative World Views, Community Service , or Human Development
+This offering will prepare you for careers and advanced study in: Comparative World Views, Community Service , or Human Development

 Tues 6-9:30 pm